Research Areas

 The main areas I work on are:

-It’s hard to set Digital Humanities apart from my main areas of research, and that’s often true for digital humanists at large: one tends to approach DH to answer questions in their research areas, and then may find themselves wondering about DH tools and techniques as such.
+It’s hard to set Computational Humanities apart from my main areas of research, and that’s often true for computational humanists at large: one tends to approach CH to answer questions in their research areas, and then may find themselves wondering about CH tools and techniques as such.
 The following are some of the areas I have worked in:

 Some of my recent contributions include: